manhlam113/shopeeClone/src/cv/cv.md

 ### Shopee clone

 This is a project to clone the user page of the e-commerce platform [Shopee](https://shopee.com).

+> This project hasn't been finished yet, I am handling it.

 **Technologies used**: REST API, ReactJs, Typescript, Tailwindcss, React Router, React Hook Form, Yup, React Query, Vite, Vitest, Storybook, ESLint, Prettier, React Helmet